-To celebrate the release of our Basque Country 7 day food tour we wanted to whet your appetite with this traditional Gâteau Basque recipe so you can bring a touch of Basque Country into your own home.
+To celebrate the release of a new Basque Country 8-day Gourmet Food Tour we wanted to whet your appetite with this traditional Gâteau Basque recipe so you can bring a touch of Basque Country into your own home.

 This traditional Basque dessert can be found all over the region and comprises a thick spongy or slightly crunchy cake, filled with crème pâtissière and sometimes fruit as well.
 An absolute favourite for locals and tourists alike.